CCostigan/workspace/FMU-Help.md

     Readline
       sudo apt-get install libreadline-dev
     qt5?  srsly?
-      sudo apt install libqt5svg5-dev
+    *Fucking gave up at this point.
+Don't fucking force me to install a whole SHIT IDE from Europe just to build this piece of shit*
+    *Qt is GARBAGE.
+I tried Qt and it sucked.
+Else I would be uising it rigth now* *They just didn't want to make it an Eclipse project, cause that Modella asshole already fucked that up beyond repair with v5* sudo apt install libqt5svg5-dev
       apt list | grep "libqt5web.*/"
       sudo apt install libqt5webkit5-dev